Bam6561/Astarya/README.md

 ## About The Project

-Java-based Discord bot written with JDA API.
+Java-based Discord bot written with the JDA, Spotify, Twitter, & YouTube API.

 #### Commands: